ConstantPark/Parallel_Development_Community_GPGPU_Study/README.md

-## Neural Network Acceleration Study Season #1
+## General Purpose Graphic Processing Unit (GPGPU) Study
-This is a repository of the study "neural network acceleration".
-The goal of this study is to understand the acceleration of nerual networks on various devices.
-The topic of acceleration includes `CPU`,`GPU`, `FPGA`, `ASIC` , `NPU` and `PIM`.
+This is a repository of the study "GPGPU".
+The goal of this study is to understand `GPGPU` and GPGPU APIs including `cuBLAS`, `cuRAND`, `cuDNN`.
 Our materials are open to this github and youtube.
+This study is supported by parallel development community (PDC, https://cafe.naver.com/speedbetter)

 #### CPU/GPU and NPU
 - Desinging optimized BLAS for CPU or GPU